aleixrodriala/wa-tunnel/README.md

  The idea is to use it with a proxy setup on the server like this: [Client (restricted access) -> Whatsapp -> Server (proxy) -> Internet]

+ Apologizes in advance since Javascript it's not one of my primary coding languages :/

  Use only for educational purpose.

 # Why?